By: Sydney Joa, 11th Grade

 The phenomenon showcases just how important social media has become when it comes to companies trying to reach a larger audience.
 Additionally, while it may seem as if there’s only one person running the account, bigger companies tend to have entire teams working on it as part of their meticulously-curated marketing scheme.
 They use a young and relatable employee as the face of the account so that the app’s young user base can empathize with them.

-As a cherry on top, we sometimes even see company accounts in the comment sections using Gen Z slang and humor and gaining thousands, and sometimes even millions, of likes from it.
+As the cherry on top, we sometimes even see company accounts in the comment sections using Gen Z slang and humor and gaining thousands, and sometimes even millions, of likes from it.
 Words and phrases like “bestie” and “they understood the assignment”, and the ironic use of emojis, have users forgetting that some of these companies have certain questionable morals and ethics behind the screen.
 Meanwhile, brands are making the most out of the fact that they simply need to be humorous and irreverent to grow a following on the app.

 A very illustrative example is @emilyzugay’s TikTok account.
 She went viral last month for redesigning big corporate brand logos and turning them into more sardonic versions of them.
 Since then, her comment sections have been flooded by brand accounts begging her to redesign their own logos.

 This occurrence demonstrates that the entire capitalist system is too big to fail that corporations within it can afford to be self-critical of it without it changing anything.
 It really has me wondering just how many more strategies companies are going to create to divert our attention away from the underlying social and economic issues plaguing our societies, as well as how many people are going to continue falling for it.